evaera/Cmdr/README.md

 ## Commands

-Commands are defined as ModuleScripts that return a single table.
+Commands are defined in ModuleScripts that return a single table.

 ```lua
 -- Teleport.lua, inside your commands folder as defined above.